mathewlowry/myhub-gpt/AI4Communities on the Fediverse 1.md

 This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

 - changes in this version:
-	-
+	- this is version 1, extracted from [[AI4Communities post]] and lightly edited
 - version control
-    - this is version: 2
+    - this is version: 1
     - this is the current version: [[AI4Communities on the Fediverse]]
-    - here is the previous version: [[AI4Communities on the Fediverse 1]]
+    - here is the previous version: n/a